kerzok/ScalaBot/README.md

     }
 }
 ```
-`Exit` is the system `BotState` which finish conversation and turn user chat to `Idle`
+`Exit` is the system `BotState` which finish conversation and turn user chat to `Idle`.

 ### Configuration EchoBot
-In configuration file we need to define API keys and tokens for messengers to connect
+In configuration file we need to define API keys and tokens for messengers to connect.
 ```
 EchoBot {
   TelegramSource {